iodigital-com/figex/README.md

 - Clone the Git
 - To test, open in Android Studio and
   - Create a `.figmatoken` file containing your token in `figma-exporter/.figmatoken`
-  - Create a `sampleconfig.file` with a config in `figma-exporter/.figmatoken`
+  - Create a `sampleconfig.json` file with a config in `figma-exporter/.sampleconfig.json`
   - Run the `Run sample` configuration
 - `./gradlew clean build` will build the project and create files in `figma-exported/build/distributions`